 Study of Diabetic Patient-Derived SC-β Cells

 Siniša Hrvatin, Charles W. O’Donnell, Francis Deng, Jeffrey R. Millman, Felicia W. Pagliuca, Philip DiIorio, Alireza Rezania, David K. Gifford, Douglas A. Melton.
 Differentiated Human Stem Cells Resemble Fetal, Not Adult β Cells.
-Proceeding of the National Academy of Sciences 111(8), 3038-43 (2014).
+Proceedings of the National Academy of Sciences 111(8), 3038-43 (2014).
+Article link

 Clark K. Colton, Daryl E. Powers, Jeffrey R. Millman.
 Methods and Compositions for Enhanced Differentiation from Embryonic Stem Cells.
 Patent No. 9,029,147.
 Issued May 12, 2015.

 Clark K. Colton, Jeffrey R. Millman.
 Methods and compositions for increased safety of stem cell-derived populations.
 Patent No. 9,388,381.
 Issued July 12, 2016.

 Clark K. Colton, Amanda R. DiIenno, Jeffrey R. Millman.
 Method for Differentiating Human Embryonic Stem Cells into β-cells for the Treatment of Type 1 Diabetes.
 Patent No. 9,447,378.
 Issued September 20, 2016.